-In order to run the script you will need to first copy all the files from the directory books into d:\xmltemp (if this directory doesn't exist you have to create it).
+In order to run the script you will need to first make sure that DB2 has been started and then copy all the files from the directory books into d:\xmltemp (if this directory doesn't exist you have to create it).
 To actually run the script you will need a DB2 Command Window.
 Go to d:\xmltemp (use the commands cd d:\xmltemp and d:).
 Run the script by using the command bookxmldb.